Teleilat el-Ghassul: Excavations

-The site was excavated between 1929 and 1938 by Alexis Mallon and Robert Koeppel of the Jesuit Pontifical Biblical Institute in Jerusalem, assisted by prehistorian René Neuville.
+The site was excavated between 1929 and 1938 by Alexis Mallon and Robert Koeppel of the Jesuit Pontifical Biblical Institute's Jerusalem branch, assisted by prehistorian René Neuville.
 They identified 5 layers of settlement that belonged to the same culture.
-It was excavated again, between 1959 and 1960, by a PBI expedition led by Robert North, S.J.
+It was excavated again, between 1959 and 1960, by a Pontifical Biblical Institute (PBI) expedition led by Robert North, S.J.
 In 1967, in an expedition of The University of Sydney directed by Basil Hennessy, 9 phases of occupation were identified on the site (phases A-I), with an additional phase, A*, that had been lost to erosion.
 Of these, phases A*-G were dated to the Chalcolithic era and phases H and I - the basal layers - were dated to the Late Neolithic.
 He also discerned 5 episodes of campfloor occupation, interleaved with those of more substantial architecture.
 The topmost layer of the site had apparently been eroded by nature and by human activity, and might actually have represented several separate occupation phases.
 Hennessy conducted excavations on the site again from 1975 to 1977.

 Another team from The University of Sydney, led by Stephen J. Bourke, worked on the site between 1994 and 1999.
 Bourke divided all phases of occupation discovered on the site into 6 archaeological horizons, with horizons 1-5 comprising the Chalcolithic phases and horizon 6 - the Late Neolithic ones.

+In February 2026, a study published in the journal Tel Aviv provided the first systematic analysis of Chalcolithic cornets (cone-shaped ceramic vessels).
+Researchers from Tel Aviv University used 3D scanning and petrographic analysis to examine over 500 fragments, concluding that these vessels likely served as ritual lamps.